corsairmarks/leader_traits_merge_add/mod/README.md

 * 2.0.0 Update for Stellaris version 3.4 "Cepheus"
     * Update all traits that changed in 3.4 (almost all of them in the `04_species_traits.txt` file)
     * Add appropriate slave costs to the Brainslug and Nivlac species traits
-* 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying trait file changes for the overridden files
+* 3.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying trait changes for the overridden files
 * 3.1.0 Add a compatibility trigger for other mods to check whether this one is active
 * 3.2.0 Add overrides for Cybernetic and Overtuned traits
 * 4.0.0 Update for Stellaris version 3.7 "Canis Minor" - use new latent psionic trait art
+* 5.0.0 Update for Stellaris version 3.8 "Gemini" - integrate underlying trait changes for the overridden files

 ## Source Code